Schwab profit boosted by higher fee revenue

 Charles Schwab Corp's (SCHW.N) first-quarter profit rose 6 percent on higher fee revenue from mutual funds and other managed money products, but expenses increased and client trading revenue remained weak, the company said on Monday.

-Earnings per share of 15 cents missed analysts' average forecast by a penny, partly because the San Francisco-based brokerage firm waived a higher-than-expected $155 million of fees on money-market funds to ensure investors did not lose money due to low interest rates.
+Earnings per share of 15 cents missed analysts' average forecast by a penny, partly because the San Francisco-based brokerage firm waived a higher-than-expected $155 million (101.4 million pounds) of fees on money-market funds to ensure investors did not lose money due to low interest rates.

 Schwab warned last month that expenses related to benefits and a new commission structure would cost an additional $30 million in the quarter, causing the company to curb aggressive marketing plans for the year.
 First-quarter non-interest expenses rose 9.5 percent from a year earlier to $959 million, while revenue grew at a slower 8.5 percent pace.